smcclatchy/gene-expression-qtl/_episodes/08-full-transcriptome-map.md

 <img src="../fig/rmd-08-cis_eqtl_density-1.png" alt="plot of chunk cis_eqtl_density" width="432" style="display: block; margin: auto;" />

-> TBD: Add interpretion of plot.
+In the plot above, there are many loci that have many genes associated with their expression.
+Some loci have over 100 genes associated with them.
+For example, there is a locus on chromosome 17 that may regulate over 100 genes.
+In this case, we are looking at cis-eQTL, QTL which are co-located with the gene.
+What might this mean biologically?
+Perhaps there is a mutation which causes a region of chromatin to open, which leads to increased expression of a set of genes.
+This increased expression may have biological consequences.

 Next, we will create an eQTL density plot of the trans-eQTL.
+These are QTL for which the gene and QTL are far from each other.

 ~~~